 Patients with kidney disease may have a variety of different clinical presentations.
-Some have symptoms or signs that are directly referable to the kidney (hematuria, flank pain) or to associated extrarenal manifestations (edema, hypertension, signs of uremia), but many patients are asymptomatic and are noted on routine examination to have an elevated serum creatinine concentration or an abnormal urinalysis (such as microscopic hematuria or proteinuria).
+Some have symptoms or signs that are directly referable to the kidney (gross hematuria) or to associated extrarenal manifestations (edema, hypertension, signs of uremia).
+Many patients are asymptomatic and are incidentally found to have an elevated serum creatinine concentration, abnormal urine studies (such as proteinuria or microscopic hematuria), or abnormal radiologic imaging of the kidneys.
 Specific disorders are more likely to be either acute or chronic in duration, thereby narrowing the differential diagnosis among patients presenting with similar clinical findings related to the kidney.

 An overview of the diagnostic approach to the patient with kidney disease is presented in this topic.
-There are two major components to this approach:
+The major components to this approach are:

 ●Assessment of renal function by estimation of the glomerular filtration rate (GFR) (see 'Evaluation' below)